 Hockin House is an 1893 late Victorian dwelling that was the residence of the first four superintendents of Waikato Hospital.
 It takes its name from Doctor Munro Hockin, who died in office in 1939 and was the last superintendent to live in the house.

 Today the house is the headquarters of the Waikato Historical Society as well as a colonial folk museum.
 It is situated in Graham Park at the end of Selwyn Street in Hamilton near the Waikato Hospital.

-Enquiries about events, membership, programmes, renting Hockin House and tours through the house should be made to the President, Cliff Thomas (contact details below).
+Enquiries about events, membership, programmes, hiring Hockin House and tours through the house should be made to the President, Cliff Thomas (contact details below).